 The Keen Targhee III has a flood height of 3.75 inches, making this model one of the shortest hikers.
 It can withstand sloshing through the infrequent stream or mud puddle, but those who spend prolonged time in wet climates where higher levels of protection are indicated should look to a boot with a taller flood level, such as the Asolo Power Matic.
 The flexibility gained by having many pieces of nubuck sewn together also results in many seams, especially along the sides and around the toe box, and wear here will result in water finding its way in easier.
-The Targhee's survived our frequent walks through stream crossings, but our previous review of this boot did experience leaking in around the front seams.
-For the best in water resistance, the Quest 4D 2 and Scarpa Zodiac Plus GTX were at the top of our review.
+The Targhee's can handle some wetness, but in a previous test of these boots, we experienced leaking in the front seams.
+For the most impressive water resistance, check the Quest 4D 2 and Scarpa Zodiac Plus GTX.

 The Keen Targhee III has an upper which is comprised of many seams that hold the nubuck and textile fabrics together.
 These seams allow the boot to flex and move with the foot more comfortably than a single rigid piece of leather such as found in the Asolo Power Matic 200, but the seams are a weakness and should be treated with an aftermarket care product such as seam grip for longevity.
 The oil treatment on the nubuck leather gives added protection from water and would have been welcome even on the top scoring Scarpa Zodiac Plus, but once the oil dries out, additional treatments should be applied so that the outer material sheds water effectively and allows the inner membrane to function as it should.